Last Updated on February 15, 2025

 - Timor-Leste

-Bolivia, along with almost all the other countries in South America, also Costa Rica, have signed international agreements (e.g. MERCOSUR, Comunidad Andina de Naciones, ALCA) to let citizens from all these countries travel between each other by just presenting their ID documents (like what happens in the European Union).
+Bolivia, along with most other South American countries and Costa Rica, has signed international agreements (e.g., MERCOSUR, Andean Community, ALCA) allowing citizens from these countries to travel between them *by simply presenting their national ID documents* (similar to the practice within the European Union).

-Then citizens from all the following countries can enter Bolivia with just their ID cards, and they don’t need anything else to enter the Bolivian territory.
+Therefore, citizens from all the following countries *can enter Bolivia with only their ID cards*; no other documentation is required to enter Bolivian territory.

 South America: